terrorizer1980/BoopSuite/README.md

 # Requirements:

 + python3
-+ everything in the requirements.txt
++ Now uses Poetry for library management

 # Installation:

 #### To install open a terminal and type:

 ```
-pip3 install boop
+* work in progress adding to pypi
 ```

 # Motivation: